mbzuai-nlp/PAN-CLEF2025GenAIDetection-Subtask2/README.md

 ## NEWS

+### 18 May 2025
+📢 Update on Test Set Release Delay

+We sincerely apologize for the delay in releasing the test set.
+We are currently finalizing the data and conducting a final quality check to ensure its reliability.
+The new release date is **May 20**, allowing participants to concentrate on the upcoming EMNLP deadline in the meantime.

+Thank you for your understanding and patience!

 ### 22 April 2025

 We have set up the submission platform, please submit your predictions to CodaLab: [Submit](https://codalab.lisn.upsaclay.fr/competitions/22620)